Announcement

 From 3 November 2025, eligible tertiary and secondary school students will be allowed to work up to 25 hours a week during the semester — an increase from the current 20-hour limit.
 This will apply to all new student visas granted from that date, even if the application was submitted earlier.

-If you already have a student visa with a 20-hour work limit and want to work up to 25 hours, you will need to apply for a variation of conditions or a new student visa.
-The relevant immigrations fees will apply.
+Those on a student visa with a 20-hour work limit who want to work up to 25 hours will need to apply for a variation of conditions or a new student visa.

-Many student visas already allow full-time work during summer and other scheduled breaks.
-If your visa includes this, you might not need to apply for the extra 5 hours right away.
+Most student visas already allow full-time work during summer and other scheduled breaks.
+If your visa includes this condition, you might not need to apply for the extra 5 hours right away.
 You can choose to apply for the variation of conditions after summer, if your visa is still valid.
+Check your visa details to see your work rights.

 School students in years 12 and 13 require parental and school permission for 20 hours in-study work rights during the year.
 This permission will still be a requirement with the increase to 25 hours a week.